 1. Prevent Further Damage

-A credit freeze takes your credit report out of circulation and prevents new creditors from receiving a copy of your report without your permission.
-In fact, when you place a credit freeze you actually have to “thaw” your credit reports, courtesy of a PIN number you are issued by each credit bureau, before you apply for new credit.
+A credit freeze removes your credit report from circulation, preventing new creditors from accessing it without your permission.
+You must “thaw” your credit reports with a PIN number before applying for new credit.
 A credit freeze will make it impossible for a fraudster to open any additional accounts in your name.

 2. Make Things Official

 Filing an identity theft report should be near the very top of your priority list if you have become a victim of identity theft.
-Any fraud report or police report which is officially filed with a law enforcement agency is considered an identity theft report.
+Any fraud or police report officially filed with law enforcement is considered an identity theft report.
 The identity report you file will be extremely helpful in getting any fraudulent accounts or collections removed from your credit reports.

 Additionally, allow me to offer a word of warning.
 If you are considering filing a false identity theft report in an effort to have legitimate collections removed from your credit, then you should be aware that lying on a police report is considered to be fraud and can have some very serious repercussions.